 These numbers blow me away!
 Haven't hear enough statistics yet?
 Check this out:

 Every minute, a mother dies from complications during pregnancy or childbirth.
 In fact, in many countries, a girl is more likely to die in pregnancy than to finish secondary school.
-Mothers should be remembered and honored today, on Mother's Day, but I hope tha
+Mothers should be remembered and honored today, on Mother's Day, but I hope that we can see a turn in some of the frightening statistics and see women’s lives become more of a priority!

 Publish Post